 - 2 Highlights

-- Letter from our CEC
+- 5 Letter from our CEO

-- Corporate Governance
+- 7 Corporate Governance

-- Engagement with Stakeholders
+- 10 Engagement with Stakeholders

-- Sustainable Development a Summary
+- 12 Sustainable Development a Summary

-- Long Term Commitments
+- 19 Long Term Commitments

-- Environment
+- 25 Environment

-- Social Development
+- 43 Social Development

 - 58 Innovation Awards

-- Sustainability in our Business
+- 61 Sustainability in our Business

-- Data Tables
+- 72 Data Tables

-- Scope of the Report
+- 81 Scope of the Report

-- GRI Guidelines
+- 82 GRI Guidelines

-- Business in the Community Ireland
+- 86 Business in the Community Ireland

 - 87 United Nations Global Compact

 - 88 Independent Assurance Report

-- Glossary
+- 89 Glossary

 The first section of the report summarises our overall approach to sustainability, our achievements and long term commitments.
-The report is then divided into four major parts covering.
-Environment, Social Development, Sustainability in our Business and concluding with an Information section, including a glossary with definitions of technical terms and abbreviations.
+The report is then divided into four major parts covering Environment, Social Development, Sustainability in our Business and concluding with an Information section, including a glossary with definitions of technical terms and abbreviations.
 In preparing this report we have followed the Global Reporting Initiative (GRI) guidelines.
+Schoolchildren learning about the benefits and uses of paper while visiting a Smurfit Kappa paper mill.